How memory can affect collective and cooperative behaviors in an LLM-Based Social Particle Swarm: Model

 \subsubsection{Output format}

-The agent is instructed to respond in a structured format specifying three fields: \textit{Action}, \textit{Strategy}, and \textit{Reasoning}.
-The \textit{Action} field specifies the movement vector as a magnitude $\in [0, \mathrm{MAX\_SPEED}]$ and a direction $\in [0^\circ, 360^\circ]$, as illustrated in Figure~\ref{fig:schematic} (right panel, ``output'').
+The agent is instructed to respond in a structured format specifying three fields: \textit{Action}, \textit{Strategy}, and \textit{Reasoning}.\footnote{If a response could not be parsed into this format, the agent remained in place and its strategy defaulted to cooperation.
+Such parse failures were rare with Gemini (about $0.006\%$ of decisions in the personality-endowed experiments and under $0.7\%$ in the unspecified-personality condition) and did not affect the results.} The \textit{Action} field specifies the movement vector as a magnitude $\in [0, \mathrm{MAX\_SPEED}]$ and a direction $\in [0^\circ, 360^\circ]$, as illustrated in Figure~\ref{fig:schematic} (right panel, ``output'').
 The \textit{Strategy} field specifies the next cooperative or defective action.
 The \textit{Reasoning} field elicits a concise natural language rationale (one to two sentences) explaining the decision in terms of the agent's personality and past interactions.
 This reasoning output is not merely supplementary: it enables direct analysis of the micro-level cognitive processes underlying macro-level collective behavior, as exploited in the sentiment analysis described later.